-- A local economy grows from personal motivation and energy, it cannot be built from outside ( Discussed below).
+- Motivation: A local economy grows from personal motivation and energy, it cannot be built from outside ( Discussed below).

 The basis of our whole economic system is not money, but labour.
 Value in the economy is created only through sweat and hard work.
 In any community where people live in a state of welfare dependency, people believe that their effort is irrelevant.
-They believe that finding the secret “open sesame”, results in money and riches.
+The people believe that finding the secret “open sesame”, results in money and riches.
 Money is seen as giving access to labour and not the other way around.

 When reward and punishment is used to motivate people, they do only as much as they must, and resist increasing labour input.
 To put it another way, they resist productivity and growth.
 But when people choose to do something out of their own values system, they are internally driven and will increase labour to reach their goals.
 This internal motivation is at its peak when people are driven by a passion for the work itself or for a dream they believe in.
-This is what I call a ‘creative calling’ (or purpose), which has more productive potential than other internal motivations, such as, “I want my kids to be well off”, or “its good to be productive”.
-But, what ever the internal driving value, without motivation coming from within the person there is no incentive for growth, innovation, or independence.
-But it is these very factors that drives entrepreneurism and market diversity – particularly in primary and secondary production.
+This is what I call a ‘creative calling’ (or purpose), which has more productive potential than other internal motivations, such as, “I want my kids to be well off”, or “it’s good to be productive”.
+What ever the internal driving value, without motivation coming from within the person there is no incentive for growth, innovation, or independence.
+It is these very factors that drives entrepreneurism and market diversity – particularly in primary and secondary production.
 Personal motivation is the only place from which people will draw forth the effort required to kickstart and maintain new enterprises and thus, the new economy that is required in places like Arnhem Land.
-Once people start working out of a sense of purpose, goal, dreams and passion – rather than simply believing in the power of money – they begin to believe in the their own power in themselves and others.
+Once people start working out of a sense of purpose, goal, dreams and passion – rather than simply believing in the power of money – they begin to believe in their own power in themselves and others.
 This becomes the place from which economic development is achieved in a way that will move beyond government support.